0xdps/pinboard-gpt-extension/README.md

 ## ✨ Features

-- **Pin individual ChatGPT messages** - Not the entire chat, just the messages that matter
+- **Pin individual messages** - Save specific ChatGPT responses that matter
+- **Pin entire chats** - Bookmark complete conversations for later reference
+- **📋 Chat Outline navigation** - See your entire conversation structure and jump to any message instantly
-- **🏷️ Add custom names and tags** - Easy organization and categorization
+- **🏷️ Custom names and tags** - Add up to 3 tags for easy organization
-- **🔍 Search instantly** - Filter by text, name, or tags
+- **🔍 Instant search** - Filter by text, name, or tags across all pins
+- **📦 Filter tabs** - Switch between all pins, chat pins, or message pins
 - **⚡ Jump back** - Instantly return to the original conversation
 - **💾 Local-first** - Your data stays on your device.
 No accounts.
 No sync drama.
-- **🌙 Dark mode support** - Automatic theme detection with seamless light/dark mode integration
+- **🌙 Dark mode support** - Automatic theme detection with seamless integration

 No accounts.
 No sync drama.
 Just fast access to what you actually need.